MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/microsoft-edge-devtools-extension/install.md

 *  VS Code is a full IDE.
 *  Its CSS mirror editing allows you to control whether to save changes to your `.css` file.

-This article walks you through initial setup of the extension by cloning, loading, and modifying the **Demo To Do** sample web app from the **MicrosoftEdge/Demos** GitHub repo.
+This article walks you through initial setup of the extension by cloning, loading, and modifying the **demo-to-do** example web app from the **MicrosoftEdge/Demos** GitHub repo.

 This article helps you: